TheGoatGod/cdda-json-editor-app/README.md

 The Projects panel can open a folder, filter its JSON files, and open one or all of them in tabs.
 Paths are shown relative to the selected folder, so a root-level file appears as modinfo.json and nested paths do not repeat the head folder.
+The main project folder and every nested folder can be expanded or collapsed.
 Use Hide projects in the top bar to minimize it, or the left/right arrows in its header to dock it on either side.